tynooo/python-cdk-locust/README.md

 Create an ECS cluster and add an instance to it.
 If we had specific requirements around the VPC configuration, we could have created a fresh one first, and passed it to the ECS cluster via the ```vpc``` parameter.
-Instead, we'll just let the ECS construct create it for us.
+Instead, we'll just let the ECS Cluster construct create it for us.

 ```